vicjomaa/First-person-Unity-Arduino/README.md

 **04** _Load ArduinoSerial.cs script and datosInterfaz.cs in your scene_ <br>
 * **Load ArduinoSerial.cs** sends and receives data from the Arduino serial port COM#
-* **datosInterfas.cs** collects the joystick info sended by the Arduino´s serial port and changes the analog values in a two dimensional movement (Attach it to the gameObject called personaje)
+* **datosInterfas.cs** collects the joystick info sended by the Arduino´s serial port and changes the analog values in a two dimensional movement (Attach it to the gameObject called **personaje**)

+**05** _Connect your arduino_ <br>
+As a recommendation ports between 1 and 10 works well; however, values greater than 10 cannot be readed properly by unity.
+<image src="https://raw.githubusercontent.com/vicjomaa/First-person-Unity-Arduino/master/Images/vector.gif" height="256" width="455"><image/>

 ## Build in 🛠️
 * Unity 2017  -VideoGame editor